andlabs/libui/doc/controls.md

 TODO do things this way to avoid needing to check if reparenting from a container implementation, or do that manually each time? we used to have uiControlVerifySetParent()...
 TODO I forgot what this meant

+Container implementations are free to un-parent and then immediately re-parent a child should some platform-specific need to recreate any existing OS-level relations arise.
+For example, on Windows, this would be how to signal that a new parent handle is available, and the child would respond by destroying its current window handles and creating new ones.
+Refer to each individual platform documentation for details.
+In particular, this means that implemenations of `ParentChanging()` and `ParentChanged()` should not make any assumptions as to why the parent is changing.

 ## `uiControlImplData()`

 ```c